HOME-STAY SERVICES Q&A

 Scholarship & Aids

 Every year Dorset College provides at least 30 scholarship and financial aid awards to qualified students.
-Dorset also provides students the chance to get involved with their community by volunteering at local organizations ñ A great opportunity to help others, gain resume-building experience and learn new skills.
+Dorset also provides students the chance to get involved with their community by volunteering at local organizations which is a great opportunity to help others, gain resume-building experience and learn new skills.
 If you can demonstrate academic excellence and leadership, you may qualify for a Dorset scholarship at the Dorset College.
 Contact the Office for further questions.

 Dorset College Entrance Scholarships recognize qualities of excellence in Dorset's incoming students and are awarded to individuals who perform well academically and also show outstanding achievement outside the classroom.
 These scholarships are available to students who have demonstrated an enthusiastic commitment to their school community, who have made contributions to the society around them through participation in the arts, in athletics, or in community service, and who have exhibited strong potential for leadership which benefits others and strives to make the world a better place for all people.